As we enter what some called as ‘new normal’ phase, wearing masks when going out has become a routine.

 4. Check the fabric of your mask

-If you are making your own cloth face mask, please consider to use something soft, natural and breathable fabrics, like cotton as the fabric.
+If you are making your own cloth face mask, please consider using something soft, natural, and breathable fabrics, like cotton as the fabric.
 It will help you to filter the air.
-Avoid using synthetic materials that will make you harder to breathe and don’t absorb moisture.
+Avoid using synthetic materials that will make it harder to breathe and don’t absorb moisture.

-If you have sensitive or sry skin, it is recommended for you to use barrier cream to relive tension and friction on your skin after wearing a face mask.
+If you have sensitive or dry skin, it is recommended for you to use a barrier cream to relieve tension and friction on your skin after wearing a face mask.